How to batch rename lots of files on Mac at the same time

 How to batch rename files using Renamer

-If you’re renaming image files regularly, we recommend using Squash.
-Not only has it a simple batch renaming tool, it can also help you deal with a number of other small tasks, such as compressing, resizing, or adding watermarks to your photos.
-It’s a universal batch image processor.
+I also use Squash.
+The app has a simple batch renaming tool.
+Plus, it helps me deal with a number of other small tasks, such as compressing, resizing, or adding watermarks to my photos.
+Overall, it’s a universal batch image processor.

 How to rename multiple files in Finder